It depends. Who do you trust?

 Here’s what you need to consider.

-As long as someone else won’t access your machine while you’re not around, or those who can are trustworthy, then staying signed in is generally safe.
-If you’re not certain or know that others pose a risk, then absolutely sign out when you walk away.
+As long as no one else can access your machine while you’re not around — or those who can are trustworthy — then staying signed in is generally safe.
+If you’re not certain or know that others pose a risk, sign out before you walk away.

 Always sign out?

 I’m signed in to email — and all my other accounts, for that matter — all day long.
-I’m probably signed in to my Gmail accounts for days at a time and across multiple machines here at home.
+I’m probably signed in to my Gmail accounts for days at a time across multiple machines here at home.
+The same is true for my Microsoft account.

 I can make some assumptions about my machines, however, that allow me to feel safe doing so.